db1234719/Harmony-Docker/README.md

 Fun Fact: when i was creating this repository i installed and Archlinux virtual machine inside my Archlinux machine to just test things out and it's a personal thing but i recommend Archlinux cause it's minimal and a lot more stable that you think! :)

+Caution:
+IPs used are examples
+Passwords need to be a lot more SECURE
+Please use our file structure for the best experience

 ## Harmony Files List
 If you want to Host a Media server use this stack:
 [Harmony-Media](#Harmony-Media)